mozartfish/CS3505_Spreadsheet/Admin User Interface/AdminREADME.txt

 TODO:

+TESTING NEEDS DOING ONCE THE SERVER IS UP:
+- able to recieve and decode all messages correctly
+- make sure model updates correctly when getting information
+- Form1, manUsers, SSman need to update when recieve update from network
+- test shut down kills server, and allows user to enter new IP
+- test server rude disconnecting
+- test admin rude disconnectings effect on the server

 ON USER CLICK THE EXIT BUTTON AT TOP RIGHT:
 - the form must contact the server, and tell it that it is disconnecting then inform the welcome page to show, and kill form1